 Students in the risk management and insurance specialization gain hands-on experience while working with successful industry leaders and organizations on a variety of applied learning projects.
 In addition to providing detailed analyses and recommendations to companies on real issues they face, students also gain leadership experience by hiring and managing undergraduate students who serve as analysts and assist on the applied learning projects.

 Wisconsin MBA students specializing in risk management and insurance conduct regular visits with innovators in the field both near campus and around the world.
 Site visits have taken students to see how Marsh Client Technologies implements and tracks enterprise risk management tools not only in nearby Chicago, but also in their London offices.
 Risk management and insurance students also gain an international perspective from domestic trips, as they did while visiting Aon offices in Chicago to discuss the role of hedge funds, private equity, and even risk solutions for kidnappings in markets around the world.
+Students have visited a broad range of companies, including Clearcover, an online auto insurance start-up; Optum, a medical benefits services provider; and AIG, a global insurance provider.
 A first-person look at how businesses respond to increasingly global markets, and how they use advanced data systems to meet customer needs, will give you practical experience you can call upon throughout your career.

 “The applied learning project allowed me to gain real-world risk management experience by working on a complex and multifaceted project in a corporate environment.
-It was an extraordinary opportunity to complement my background while enhancing my subject expertise and leadership skills, both necessary to be successful in my internship and future, full-time managerial position.”
+It was an extraordinary opportunity to complement my background while enhancing my subject expertise and leadership skills, which were valuable to my early-career success.”

 “Collaborating with the risk management and insurance students at the Wisconsin School of Business during the spring of 2015 provided valuable insights into United's attritional losses and risk profile.
 The students identified opportunities to more strategically collect data that we are implementing to improve risk awareness at United.
 Working with students who bring talent, enthusiasm, and a fresh perspective is one of the benefits of developing strong partnerships with educational institutions.”